4 Different Types of SSD Explained

 1. SATA SSD

 It is a solid-state drive that uses the Serial ATA hardware interface.
-These drives have a form factor of 2.5inches which is practical because it is similar to the size of notebook hard drives.
+These drives have a form factor of 2.5 inches, which is practical because it is similar to the size of notebook hard drives.

-SATA SSD is one type of SSD installed in older devices, although that comes with a drop in performance.
-All notebooks and laptops connect to the interface, which is why they are more relevant among home users.
+SATA SSD is one type of SSD installed in older devices, although it comes with a drop in performance.

 2. M.2 SSD